amkhlv/mathpump3/docs/inkscape.md

 In the case of __calligraphic pen__, it is wise to __disable `Stroke` and only use `Fill`__ Then, the color will be determined by the __Fill color__ (and the Stroke color, obviously, will be irrelevant).

+So, how do we do it?

-Now comes probably the most confusing part.
+Here comes probably the most confusing part.
 We must __exit the calligraphic pen and return to the "select" regime__.
 (This can be done either by pressing either `Esc` or  `F3`.)
 Then, we select that _something_ which we have just drawn in Step 1.
 Having it selected, in __Menu Bar__, go to `Object` -> `Fill and Stroke...` .
 The fill and stroke menu will appear.